 | Examples | Naming conventions, deploy targets | Stripe webhook handling, auth session flow |

-Layers 1 and 2 handle static knowledge — things you write down and update periodically.
-Layer 3 handles the information that changes too fast to document: your current database schema, the state of your CI pipeline, the contents of a Notion page that was edited this morning, the latest error logs from production.
+Layers 1 and 2 carry static knowledge — things you write down and update on a cadence.
+Layer 3 carries the information that changes faster than anyone documents it.
+Current database schema.
+State of the CI pipeline.
+The Notion page edited an hour ago.
+The latest production error log.

 Always-On MCP Connections